learnsharing/MSCT/README.md

 ## Datasets

-- Download training datasets from here
+- Download training datasets will be announced
-- Download testing datasets from here
+- Download testing datasets will be announced

 ## Training